shaneosullivan/JsTutor/replit.md

   - Error messages are automatically sent to AI with code context for immediate debugging help
   - Fixed AI chat layout to use proper flex constraints preventing overflow and scrolling issues
   - Chat input always stays visible at bottom with messages scrolling independently in dedicated area
+  - Made "Help Me" button more playful with gradient colors, emojis, and hover animations for child appeal
+  - Button features purple-to-pink gradient with scaling animation and robot emoji for fun factor

 ## User Preferences